Farm Management Deposits a useful tool if used well

 Clancy is passionate about growing regional Australia.

-The author of this article, Clancy Cox, is a senior accountant at PVW Partners.
-Clancy can be contacted on (07) 4721 8531.
 Information provided in the article is of a general nature and is intended for informative purposes only.
 It does not take into account personal financial circumstances.
 Tailored professional advice should be sought before acting on any of the information contained above.